Skip to main content

 Types of Benefits Offered

-• Mandatory Benefits: Public healthcare, pension contributions, unemployment insurance, workers’ compensation.
+• Mandatory Benefits: Public healthcare, dental Insurance, vision Insurance, retirement and pension (public), accident insurance, disability insurance, illness insurance, life insurance, workers’ compensation.

 Healthcare